Welcome to today's edition of the Rush 24-7 podcast.

 They have so much blind faith that when they are confronted with the reality of the primarily brain-dead status of your average leftist, they don't know what to do with it.

-And that could accurately describe John Stewart interviewing Pelosi.
+And that could accurately describe Jon Stewart interviewing Pelosi.

-It was actually Thursday night on the uh on the Daily Show.
+It was actually Thursday night on the daily show.

-And then just one bite here that I want to play to give you an example.
+And just one bite here that I want to play to give you an example.

-Stewart says, okay, so we're gonna set up a healthcare website that is an exchange, and people are gonna come to it.
+Stewart says, okay, so we're going to set up a healthcare website that is an exchange, and people are going to come to it.

 Why is it so hard to get a company to execute that competently?